tpolischuk/restaurant-finder/README.md

-# Lunch Tyme React App for Bottle Rocket
+# Lunch Tyme React App

 ![Desktop View](https://i.imgur.com/CVjjmKA.png)

-This is a react application created for the test assignment for Bottle rocket.
+This is a react application created as an example UI for a restaurant finding application.

 To use, clone the repository.